savannainstitute/chestnut-burr-detection-from-drone/README.md

 This repository contains a modular pipeline for estimating chestnut tree burr yield from drone imagery.
 The pipeline consists of the following steps:

-1. **Flight Reconstruction**: Generate georeferenced orthomosaics, elevation surfaces (DSM/DTM/CHM), and point clouds from drone imagery using Agisoft Metashape.
+1. **Flight Reconstruction**: Generate georeferenced orthomosaics (UTM projections), elevation surfaces (DSM/DTM/CHM), and point clouds (SfM) from drone imagery using Agisoft Metashape.
 2. **Canopy Segmentation**: Segment individual tree canopies from the CHM using a proximity-based watershed algorithm with control markers.
 3. **Image Selection**: Select the best drone image for each segmented canopy using image quality and sensor parameters.
 4. **Burr Detection**: (Coming soon) Detect and count burrs for each tree.